Preston Jacobus

 Preston N. Jacobus (February 25, 1864 – November 28, 1911) was an American real estate developer, businessman, and politician.
 He served one term as Mayor of Tucson, Arizona Territory.
 Jacobus was a member of the Republican Party.

+Jacobus Avenue in Tucson, Arizona is named after Jacobus.

+Biography

+Jacobus was born on February 25, 1864 in Sussex County, New Jersey as the second child of Peter N. Jacobus, a doctor from New Jersey, and Otilia “Delius” Jacobus of Prussia.
+He married Anna C. Hedges in 1892 and had 2 children.
+Jacobus was diagnosed with tuberculosis in 1901.
+They lived in Yonkers, New York.
+Jacobus died on November 28, 1911 from tuberculosis.